Citizen-Codex/mow-the-lawn/README.md

 `main.py` calls `main(n, seed)` to:

 - Create one deterministic random grid.
-- Solve it with both snake and spiral strategies.
+- Solve it with snake, spiral, and random walk strategies.
 - Print path overlap stats.
 - Attempt to launch Tkinter windows for grid/path visualization.